 Miles or Soldier

 According to the Avesta (the Zoroastrian sacred text), Mithras was an invincible god who sought to secure victory for his followers on the battlefield against evil.
 All initiates who attained the grade of Miles were said to be enrolled in service to Mithras.
-In murals in Santa Prisca and Ostia displays initiates dressed as soldiers with kitbag, helmet, and lance.
+In murals in Santa Prisca and Ostia, displays initiates dressed as soldiers with kitbags, helmets, and lances.
 Being a grade centering on warfare, this grade was associated with the god Mars (the god of war) and while Mars is associated with fire this grade is associated with the element Earth.
 With this grade, it is presumed that the initiate is battling against his lower self.

 Leo or Lion